SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-09-11-app-barswhat-to-watch-out-for.markdown

                 * * *

-                Right I am definitely stopping for today before My boss notices.&nbsp; But there are still a few more lessons to follow.
+                Right I am definitely stopping for today before My boss notices.
+But there are still a few more lessons to follow.